-ONCE one of the most popular televangelists in the United States, the Reverend Robert H Schuller is watching his life's work crumble.
+GARDEN GROVE, Calif. -- Once one of the nation's most popular televangelists, the Rev. Robert H. Schuller is watching his life's work crumble.

-His son and recent successor, the Reverend Robert A Schuller, has abruptly resigned as senior pastor of the Crystal Cathedral.

-The shimmering, glass-walled megachurch in Southern California is home to the Hour of Power broadcast, an evangelism staple that has been on the air worldwide for more than three decades.
+His son and recent successor, the Rev. Robert A. Schuller, has abruptly resigned as senior pastor of the Crystal Cathedral.
+The shimmering, glass-walled megachurch is home to the "Hour of Power" broadcast, an evangelism staple that's been on the air for more than three decades.

-The church is in financial turmoil: It plans to sell more than 65million- worth (about R647.2m) of its Orange County property to pay off debt.

-Revenue dropped by nearly 5m last year, according to a recent letter from the older Schuller to elite donors.

-In the letter, Schuller Snr implored the Eagle's Club members, who supply 30 percent of the church's revenue, for donations and hinted that the show might go off the air without their support.
+The church is in financial turmoil: It plans to sell more than \$65 million worth of its Orange County property to pay off debt.
+Revenue dropped by nearly \$5 million last year, according to a recent letter from the elder Schuller to elite donors.
+In the letter, Schuller Sr. implored the Eagle's Club members \ who supply 30 percent of the church's revenue \ for donations and hinted that the show might go off the air without their support.